adikancherla/files/README.md

 # files
-for randome files like shell scripts, zsh profiles
+for random files like shell scripts, zsh profiles